tchang1997/steerability/README.md

 Note that we've most extensively tested this script for single-GPU models — multi-GPU models can be a little finnicky, but you can try:
 * Setting `NCCL_P2P_DISABLE=1` explicitly.
 * Try launching the server manually via `vllm serve` directly in your terminal.
-* `vllm serve` runs fine -> our problem — please (https://github.com/tchang1997/steerability/issues)[file an issue] with the name of the model you're trying to run and the command you used
+* `vllm serve` runs fine -> our problem — please [file an issue](https://github.com/tchang1997/steerability/issues) with the name of the model you're trying to run and the command you used
 * `vllm serve` also fails -> check your settings, or potentially a vLLM bug.